kufena/AdventOfCode2020/17/Readme.md

 # --- Day 17: Conway Cubes ---

+There's a sneaky trick in this one.

+The test input given does something really funny - the phases don't show the same position within the space.

+Essentially - you can say the final space is going to have dimensions twice the number of iterations plus the size of the dimension in the test.
+So an eight by eight 1-D test, for six iterations should eventually have size 20x20x21.

+BUT IT DOESN'T!

+Like any game-of-life type scenario, the active part moves around, AND THIS IS NOT SHOWN IN THE EXAMPLE/TEST.
+To fix this, I fix the code to six iterations, but the board size is for 12 iterations, because I guess it'll never move more than one square in any direction at a time.
+If you don't do this, you get active squares falling out of the space, and they aren't counted.
+Got me several times.

+# --- Part 1 ---
 As your flight slowly drifts through the sky, the Elves at the Mythical Information Bureau at the North Pole contact you.
 They'd like some help debugging a malfunctioning experimental energy source aboard one of their super-secret imaging satellites.

 The experimental energy source is based on cutting-edge technology: a set of Conway Cubes contained in a pocket dimension!
 When you hear it's having problems, you can't help but agree to take a look.